Skip to main content

 • Grid or stacked ranking interaction optimized for larger viewports

-• Cards or buttons are laid out clearly with visual feedback on order
+• Buttons are laid out clearly with visual feedback on order

 Configuration Options